HR > Employee Resources > Child Support & Wage Garnishments

 Helena MT 59620-0127

 Information for Employees

 Upon the receipt of a Notice of Levy/Writ of Execution or an Order to Withhold Income for Child Support, the State of Montana is legally obligated by federal and state law to withhold money from an employee's paycheck for child support or unpaid student loans, taxes, or other bad debts.

-Upon service of the legal paperwork, a letter will be sent to the employee containing pertinent information about the income withholding order.
-If the employee still has questions as to how garnishments, child supports, IRS levies, etc. are processed please call 406-444-2962 or e-mail firstname.lastname@example.org.
+If the employee has questions as to how garnishments, child supports, IRS levies, etc. are processed please contact State HR Help.
 We may not be able to tell you who you owe the money to because we are provided limited information.
 However, we can direct you to the entity that you can contact for more information.